ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index.md

 Staff page</a>.
 Our “home base” is in B260 in the CSE building (basement), but you can work in any lab.
 You should use <a href="https://autograder.ucsd.edu" target="_blank">Autograder</a> to ask for help in open lab hours.
-In addition, Professor Joe and the four TAs each hold individual weekly office hours that you can attend.
+In addition, Professor Sophia and the two TAs each hold individual weekly office hours that you can attend.
 You can use either of these resources whether you're looking for help on an assignment or material covered in class.
 The schedule for both office hours and lab hours are below.
 For office hours, the room number is noted on the event itself.

-<iframe src="https://calendar.google.com/calendar/u/1?cid=Y184Z2tlMnVoYWxyZnBrYzlrYzVha2VjMmM4MEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://calendar.google.com/calendar/embed?src=c_8gke2uhalrfpkc9kc5akec2c80%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 ### <a id="b:materials" href="#b:materials">Materials</a>

 There is no required textbook for the course.

-There is a ZyBook available that has been used in the past.
-You can purchase a subscription and use it at your convenience; it serves as a useful reference and is organized in the order material is presented in this course, and there will be links to relevant ZyBooks sections in with the course schedule.
-There is also a significant amount of reference material at the end of the book for review of Java concepts.
-To get access to the book:
+There is a stepik online textbook available and it is free.
+It serves as a useful reference and there will be links to relevant stepik sections in with the course schedule.

 1. Sign in or create an account at <a href="http://learn.zybooks.com">learn.zybooks.com</a>
 2. Enter zyBook code: UCSDCSE12PolitzWinter2019